MohamedAshref371/ZipPeek/README.md

 ### 🛠️ Development Notes

-This program was developed entirely with the help of **ChatGPT**, under my full supervision.
+This program was developed with the help of **ChatGPT**, under my full supervision.
 I guided the process, made design and architecture decisions, and ensured all functionality met the intended use cases.

 ChatGPT acted as a coding assistant, helping with logic, implementation ideas, and refining the solution — but the direction, testing, and integration were entirely mine.